sreerakhi9/Video-Captioning/README.md

 # Video-Captioning
-In this project I plan on using Deep Learning Techniques along with Open CV and NLP to generate captions for a give video (*Ongoing)
+In this project we plan on using Deep Learning Techniques along with Open CV and NLP to generate captions for a given video (*Ongoing)

-Currently I am done working on the Open CV part where I wrote a basic code to extract images from a given video at the rate of 1 image per second.
+Currently we are done working on the Open CV part where we wrote a basic code to extract images from a given video at the rate of 1 image per second.